 - Without years of experience, you may find it hard to think of examples and stories to illustrate your skills.

-- And while you may have excellent social skills and manners, the communication and etiquette involved in job interviews can be tricky for even the most experienced professionals to navigate!
+- Although you may have excellent social skills and manners, the communication and etiquette involved in job interviews can be tricky for even the most experienced professionals to navigate.

 You can read whole books on interview preparation–and I recommend you do so, for example my “quick and complete” interview guide–but for now let me just give you five crucial pointers to keep in mind.